Gaushikmr/Codewayy-Python/README.md

 **Day-1**

-1. Installation
+* Installation

-2. What is Python and why to learn it?
+* What is Python and why to learn it?

-3. Working with variables
+* Working with variables

 **Day-2**

-1.List
+* List

-2.Tuple
+* Tuple

-3.Sets
+* Sets

-4.Dictionaries
+* Dictionaries

 **Day-3** :

-* A program in Python for calculating and printing **details(full name, total marks, percentage, grade)** of a student using functions.
+* A program in Python for calculating and printing details(full name, total marks, percentage, grade) of a student using functions.

 * A program in Python to calculate the length of two strings by concatenating them.